-What types of documents do I need to create an estate plan?
+What types of documents do you need to create an estate plan?

 In Texas, your estate plan should include all of the following documents: